akaliutau/mlflow-reference-book/README.md

 # 01 End-to-end pipeline in MLflow: random forest linear regression for stock exchange prices

+(using original data from yahoo API: https://finance.yahoo.com/quote/BTC-USD/)

+The core idea: choose 14-days vectors and try to predict the next price move.

 For development install all deps locally in `01-*` folder:

 ```shell